-The Partnership Monitoring and Evaluation Plan has been developed via a three-stage process, in accordance with the Partnership Grant Agreement.
+The Partnership Monitoring and Evaluation Plan was developed via a three-stage process, in accordance with the Partnership Grant Agreement.
 Stage 1, completed in November 2018, resulted in the development of a draft M&E framework, and is referred to as Monitoring and Evaluation Plan (Stage 1).
 In December 2018 the Reef Trust Partnership Investment Strategy was produced, providing a high-level roadmap for how the Partnership will deliver on each of the priority components included in the Grant Agreement, and outlining component-level investment strategies.
 The Investment Strategy provided the detail required to further develop the M&E framework.

 The Monitoring and Evaluation Plan (Stage 2) was completed in March 2019 and incorporated the further planning for the Partnership undertaken since November 2018, as well as consultation with key component stakeholders on M&E requirements.
-Program logics were developed for Partnership components, clarifying the expected cause and effect relationships between component activities and their outcomes and identifying key evaluation questions (KEQs).
+Program logics were developed for Partnership components, clarifying the expected cause and effect relationships between component activities and their outcomes, and Partnership key evaluation questions (KEQs) were identified.

-This Final Monitoring and Evaluation Plan (Stage 3) supersedes the Stage1 and Stage 2 documents.
-It is informed by the Partnership Annual Work Plan (the first of which is to be published in July 2019) and describes Partnership and component-level performance expectations, the latter within specific 'component-level' M&E plans.
+This Final Monitoring and Evaluation Plan (Stage 3) superseded the Stage1 and Stage 2 documents and was informed by the Partnership Annual Work Plan (first published in July 2019).
+It describes Partnership and component-level performance expectations, the latter within specific component-level M&E plans.
 Specific data collection requirements and evaluation processes are also described within this Plan.

-This M&E Plan is structured around several guiding constructs, including KEQs and the use of program logic models.
-Each of the core elements of the M&E Plan, summarised in section 2.3, have been informed by extensive consultation with GBRF staff responsible for the implementation of the Partnership and its components, as well as the funder (Australian Department of the Environment and Energy) and other key stakeholders.
-Wherever possible, alignment has been sought with the Reef 2050 Plan review and program logic development process.
-The M&E Plan is a living document which will be updated on an annual basis, reflecting progress with the delivery of the Partnership investments and annual cycle of Annual Work Plan development.
+The M&E Plan is structured around several guiding constructs, including KEQs and the use of program logic models.
+Each of the core elements of the M&E Plan, summarised in section 2.3, were informed by extensive consultation with GBRF staff responsible for the implementation of the Partnership and its components, as well as the funder (Australian Department of the Environment and Energy) and other key stakeholders.
+Wherever possible, alignment was sought with the Reef 2050 Plan review and program logic development process.
+The M&E Plan is a living document which will be updated regularly, reflecting progress with the delivery of the Partnership investments and annual cycle of Annual Work Plan development.